purescript/governance/CODE_OF_CONDUCT.md

 ### Unwelcoming behavior

 - **Prejudice and blatant -isms**: saying things that are explicitly racist, sexist, homophobic, transphobic, ageist, or otherwise harmful expressions of prejudice and bias.
 For example: arguing that some people are less intelligent because of their gender, race, or religion.
 Subtle expressions of harmful prejudice can be small mistakes, and aren't considered violations.
-However, repeating something after it has been pointed out it breaks this rule, and arguing with or antagonizing someone who has pointed it out is considered unwelcoming behavior and is not allowed.
+However, repeating something after it has been pointed out to you that it breaks this rule, or arguing with someone who has pointed that out to you, is considered unwelcoming behavior and is not allowed.
 - **Maliciousness towards other members**: deliberately attempting to make others feel bad, name-calling, or singling others out for derision.
 For example: telling someone they're a poor programmer.
 - **Being especially unpleasant**: for example, if we've received several reports of annoying, rude, or especially distracting behavior.

 The rule around prejudice and blatant -isms is especially complicated because not everyone agrees on what constitutes a violation.
 Members of the PureScript community live in disparate cultures and speak different languages.
 Harmful prejudices are baked into society in ways that can make them hard to recognize, and not everyone experiences prejudice in the same way: subtle ageism won't hurt someone who is young in the same way it hurts someone who is older.

-If you are told that a symbol, phrase, or message is unwelcome, please understand that it is in service of a welcoming community for everyone.
-It's not a big deal for community members to make an mistake from time to time.
-Please apologize and move on.
+If you are told that a symbol, phrase, or message is unwelcome, please apologize and move on.
+It's not a big deal for community members to make a mistake from time to time.

 ## Enforcement